-JOE ANSOLABEHERE has written and produced many animated television shows, including Rugrats, Duckman,Hey Arnold!, and Recess.
-He currently develops and writes television shows for Disney, Netflix, and Amazon Studios.
+JOE ANSOLABEHERE is an animation screenwriter and producer who has written and produced many animated children’s television shows, including Rugrats, Duckman,Hey Arnold!, Recess, and Lloyd in Space.
+He currently develops and writes television shows for Disney, Jr., Netflix, and Amazon Studios.
 Joe is a recipient of the prestigious Humanitas Prize.

 DAN JEFFERSON, a graduate of Haverford College, is a lifelong cineaste.
-His love of film was nurtured by David Grossman, who headed Temple University’s Center City Campus movie house and the Philadelphia Film Forum.
+His love of film was nurtured by David Grossman, who headed Temple University’s Center City Campus movie house and Philadelphia Film Forum.

 SUSAN MARCOSSIN, who works in education, is a selftaught film enthusiast.
 Her cameo in M. Night Shyamalan’s Unbreakable was cut from the film but appears in the DVD version.

 FRANCOIS MASSONNAT is currently finishing his PhD at the University of Pennsylvania and teaches French language, literature, and film in the French and Francophone Studies Program at Villanova.
 His research focuses primarily on questions of authorship in contemporary French crime cinema.